wednightrides/wednightrides.github.io/how-we-ride.md

 1. **Be prepared**

     You need water in the summer, warm clothes in the winter.
 A simple repair kit (multi-tool, spare tube, flat fix kit) is a great idea.
 Plan food, if you want to.

-1. **Risks & Responsibilities:** You don’t need to sign a waiver to join a Wednesday Night Ride, because it’s an entirely voluntary & free group activity.
-But please keep in mind:

-* Everyone rides at their own risk.
-* Every rider is responsible for themselves, their behavior, and their bike.
-* Keep your bike properly maintained.
-Here’s a link to a [basic bike check](https://bikepgh.org/2017/03/09/bike-video-abc-quick-check/).
-* Cycling has inherent risks--you could crash, fall down, or get hit by a car, and get hurt or even killed--though we try to minimize these risks.
-* If you have a health condition that could affect your ride or put you at additional risk, consider a) checking in with a doctor, b) letting us or a friend know, c) having a backup plan to get home if riding doesn’t work out.
-* We always plan to have a sweeper, but can’t rule out that you could get lost, or that your bike could break down and you’ll need to find another way home.

 &nbsp;
 **Photo Disclaimer**